SulmanK/Blog/docs/writing/posts/recsys_2024_eda.md

 ![](./img/device_topics.png)

-### What is the daily and hourly activity for devices?
+!!! question "What is the daily and hourly activity for devices?"
 ```python
 # Daily and Hourly Activity across Devices
 daily_hourly_activity_feature_bar_distribution(